Nicolas Coster, known for roles in ‘All My Children,’ ‘Santa Barbara’ dies: reports

-(NEXSTAR) – Nicolas Coster, well known for his roles on soap operas “All My Children” and “Santa Barbara,” has died, according to a post on his Facebook page.
+(NEXSTAR) – Nicolas Coster, well known for his roles in soap operas “All My Children” and “Santa Barbara,” has died, according to a post on his Facebook page.
 He was 89.

 Coster died at a Florida hospital, the Monday night post read.
 Coster’s daughter Dinneen Coster, confirmed her father’s death, according to People and The Hollywood Reporter.